wellsaid-labs/tts-evaluation/ops/run/README.md

 ## Deploying

-To deploy a new version of a service, follow these steps:
+For deployment purposes, we will consider a new version of our service to be a 'model' release, with minor adjustments to that model release being 'version' releases.
+To deploy a new model, follow these steps:

 1. Connect to the target cluster: